The rules regarding loose impediments and unplayable lies in bunkers have changed

-From 2019 An additional option will allow you to drop back on line outside the bunker, but under penalty of two strokes (4).
+An additional option allows you to drop back on line outside the bunker, but under penalty of two strokes (4).

 Steep-faced bunkers can present a real challenge, and this additional option will help those faced with shots they struggle to play to keep a round going.

-This new Rule will ensure you always have the choice to drop outside the bunker, but it will cost you an extra penalty stroke.
+This new Rule ensures you always have the choice to drop outside the bunker, but it will cost you an extra penalty stroke.

 Read more: New Golf Rules Explained: Local Rule Changes